mehdialemi/ccfinder/README.md

 <b>Note: </b><br>
-If input graph is located in the HDFS you should provide the complete HDFS path of the input graph, e.g., <i>
+If the input graph is located in the HDFS you should provide the complete HDFS path of the input graph, e.g., <i>
 hdfs://localhost:8020/inputs/amazon.txt </i>